-General entry requirements and Mathematics 3b or 3c/Mathematics C, Social Studies 1b or 1a1+1a2, English 6
+General entry requirements and English 6, Mathematics 3b/3c, Social Studies 1b/1a1+1a2 or English B, Mathematics C, Civics A

-- communicate in written and oral form about issues regarding the economy with economists as well as with those who lack specialist knowledge in the field
+•communicate in written and oral form in issues concerning economy, as well as with other economists who lack specialist knowledge in the field

-- good judgement within the field of business and economics with respect to scientific, social and ethical aspects
+•demonstrate skills in the field of business and economics to make judgements with respect to scientific, social and ethical aspects

-- their need to develop further knowledge and skills
+•demonstrate an ability to identify their need of further knowledge and development of their skills

 Layout of the Programme